davidgaya/open_bilrost_cli/README.md

 A workspace is the local representation of a project.
 This is where assets get updated.

-`bilrost create-workspace test-workspace file:///C:/path/to/folder --organization org_name --project_name test --branch master --description "test workspace"`
+`bilrost create-workspace test-workspace relative/path/to/folder --organization org_name --project-name test --branch master --description "test workspace"`

 2/ Create branch.